a brief intro

 - Wandering animals make their usual animal noises.

 - Occasionally there is a bit of sleepy, pretty music.
 This sort of appears randomly and is not very loud.
+I am determined that it signals midnight and noon, but others insist that this is not so.
+New music and sound effects were added recently.

 - You can build a jukebox to enjoy music discs you will find in the game.

 Online Interactions: Your child can play Minecraft alone, or the family can play together.
 But there are also lots of opportunities for them to play with the broader online community as well.
 You need to discuss the safety issues and possible frustrations of playing in multiplayer worlds where your hard work can be wiped out by another person, or where inappropriate conversations may happen between players.
 Other players may ask you to join them on Skype or a Discord Server so that they can chat together about the game.
 These interactions should always be monitored when minors are involved.
+Multiplayer servers can be very rewarding however.
+Players form close-knit teams that work together to solve design, and logistic issues.
+They can learn a great deal about working with others, group dynamics, building a city/town/country together, leadership, and creativity.
+Being part of a thriving Minecraft server has been one of the most rewarding experiences in my life.
+Joining as a family can be very rewarding, too.

 Copyrights – Minecraft content and materials are the trademarks and copyrights of Mojang.
 You can find more information on that here – Copyrights